teracow/googliser/README.md

 This will download the first 56 available images for the search-phrase *"fish and chips"* but only if the image files are between 2KB and 50KB in size, ignore the failures limit and write a debug file.

     $ ./googliser.sh -n 80 -p "storm clouds" -dkcg
-This will download the first 80 available images for the search-phrase *"storm clouds"*, ensure that both the debug and URL links files are placed in the target directory, use coloured display output and don't create a thumbnail gallery.
+This will download the first 80 available images for the search-phrase *"storm clouds"*, ensure that both the debug and URL links files are placed in the target directory, use coloured display output and won't create a thumbnail gallery.

 ---
 **Samples:**